Ulladulla NSW is foodie heaven. Come and taste fresh seafood straight off the boat.

-Ulladulla is the hub of the southern Shoalhaven.
-The picturesque Ulladulla boat harbour is iconic with its distinctive rocky breakwater.
+Ulladulla NSW is the hub of the southern Shoalhaven.
+The picturesque boat harbour is iconic with its distinctive rocky breakwater.
 The harbour has played an important role in the development of the area, its establishment in 1859 provided a port for the local pioneering trades of sawmilling, farming, and a tannery.
 Today the harbour shelters local vessels and a fleet of commercial trawlers.
-Ulladulla IS seafood, and the local co-operative at the harbour is a great place to buy literally the ‘fresh off the boat’ fish-of-the-day.
+The town is seafood, and the local co-operative at the harbour is a great place to buy ‘fresh off the boat’ fish-of-the-day.
 The colourful Blessing of the Fleet Ceremony at Easter is held annually on the harbour breakwater.
-This is a time-honoured custom borne by local Italian/Australian fishermen, where trawlers are decorated and blessed and a carnival-like family atmosphere pervades with much bon ami, all capped off with a spectacular fireworks display over the harbour.
-Aside from sensational seafood, Ulladulla and nearby Milton are well known as a foodie destination, with an array of food producers and acclaimed chefs banding together to create mouth watering sustainably sourced menus served with integrity and passion.
+This is a time-honoured custom borne by local Italian/Australian fishermen.
+Aside from sensational seafood, Ulladulla and nearby Milton are well known as a foodie destination, with an array of food producers and acclaimed chefs banding together to create mouth-watering sustainably sourced menus served with integrity and passion.

 Take a day trip out to Kings Point, situated just south of Ulladulla on the upper shores of Burrill Lake.
 The area is a great spot for swimming, fishing and water sports.
-The bushland and forest cover dominates the views from Kings Point west across the lake, creating a stunning backdrop.
-It is here at Kings Point that the lake is at its deepest, quietest and most serene - the perfect place to get away from it all and relax in the almost untouched surrounds.
-However in holiday periods and on weekends, it thrives with action and activity.
-The local water skiing club have a clubhouse and picnic area on the bank of the lake and a launching ramp gives ample access for everybody to enjoy all that the lake has to offer.
+The bushland and forest cover dominate the views from Kings Point west across the lake.
+Moreover, it is here that the lake is at its deepest, quietest and most serene – the perfect place to get away from it all and relax in untouched surroundings.
+However, in holiday periods and on weekends, it thrives with action and activity.
+Additionally, Ulladulla and the surrounding towns are not short on accommodation from high-end luxury at Bannisters By the Sea to holidays homes there is something for everyone.